MechanicalRock/mechanicalrock.github.io/_posts/2017-12-01-networking_Sibling_Docker_Containers.markdown

 BOOM! 🤘

-[Docker networking](https://docs.docker.com/engine/userguide/networking/)is used by `docker-compose` under the hood to transparently add all your compose services to a common network.
+[Docker networking](https://docs.docker.com/engine/userguide/networking/) is used by `docker-compose` under the hood to transparently add all your compose services to a common network.